oceanprotocol-archive/OEPs/12/README.md

 * **serviceAgreementId** - Is the unique ID referring to a Service Execution Agreement established between a PUBLISHER and a CONSUMER.
 The CONSUMER (via Squid) is the one creating this random unique serviceAgreementId.
 * **serviceDefinitionId** - Identifies one service in the array of services included in the DDO.
 It is created by the PUBLISHER (via Squid) upon DDO creation and is associated with different services.
 * **templateId** - Identifies a unique Service Agreement template.
 The Service Agreement is an instance of one existing template.
 In the scenario described in this OEP, the templateId is `hash(2):ad7c5bef027816a800da1736444fb58a807ef4c9603b7848673f7e3a68eb14a5`

+### Requirements

+* A PROVIDER define the conditions that a Computing service supports.
+It includes:
+  - What kind of image (Docker container) can be deployed in his/her infrastructure
+  - CPU and memory
+  - Number of instances
+  - Storage
+* A CONSUMER define the computation to execute modeling it in a Workflow (including configuration, input, transformations and output)
+* A workflow is a new type of Asset.
+It can be resolvable and be used across multiple independent computing services
+* A CONSUMER purchasing a computing service defines which Workflow (DID) is going to execute
+* A CONSUMER can purchase a service given by a PROVIDER and execute multiple times till the timeout expires
+* A CONSUMER could purchase a service and execute later, the purchase MUST be totally decoupled of execution
+* The previous two points could support to buy once a compute service and execute for example the service every night at 3 am

 ### Workflows